Create an Automated Personalization (AP) activity in Adobe Target using the Visual Experience Composer (VEC).

 From the Target Activities list, click Create Activity > Automated Personalization.

-To use the Visual Experience Composer (VEC), click Visual (Default).
+To use the VEC, click Visual (Default).

-If you prefer to use the Form-Based Experience Composer, select Form.
+To use the Form-Based Experience Composer, select Form.
 See Form-Based Experience Composer for more information.

 Verify or enter the activity URL, then click Next.